-6. Ordinary Resolution No. 2 - Re-election of Director who retires in accordance with Paragraph 107 (2) of the Company's Constitution
+6. Ordinary Resolutions No. 2 and 3 - Re-election of Director who retire in accordance with Paragraph 107 (2) of the Company's Constitution

 Paragraph 107(2) of the Company's Constitution provides that any Director appointed to fill a casual vacancy or as an addition to the existing Directors shall hold office only until the next following annual general meeting, and shall then be eligible for re-election but shall not be taken into account in determining the Directors who are to retire by rotation at that meeting.